-- Any written evaluation of the employee's performance shall be discussed between the employee and his/her their employment supervisor and the employee shall sign the evaluation to acknowledge that such discussion took place and the employee may add his/her their written comments to the evaluation if he/she they wishes.
+- 15.01 Any written evaluation of the employee's performance shall be discussed between the employee and their employment supervisor and the employee shall sign the evaluation to acknowledge that such discussion took place and the employee may add their written comments to the evaluation if they wish.
 Such written comments shall be appended to the evaluation and read in conjunction with it at all times.
 A copy of any such written evaluation and comments shall be provided to the employee within 8 weeks of its submission to the appropriate academic unit.
-All contents of the employee's employment file shall be treated as confidential. - Such evaluation shall be included in an employment file, separate from the employee's academic file.
-After giving reasonable notice of his/her their wishes, an employee may examine his/her their employment file under conditions deemed appropriate by the Department to ensure security of the file. - 15.03 Such evaluations shall not affect an employee's academic standing at the University. - An employee may request a performance evaluation from his/her their employment supervisor.
-The supervisor maintains the discretion whether or not to grant the request for an evaluation.
-However souch a request shall not be unreasonably denied nor shall such a request exceed 1 per employment assignment per employee.
-If such a request is granted then the other provisions of Article 15 shall apply. - 15.05 An employee may be formally evaluated up to twice per term. - 15.06 Employees will be given at least 36 hours' 5 business days' notice of a formal in-class evaluation taking place.
+All contents of the employee's employment file shall be treated as confidential. - 15.02 Such evaluation shall be included in an employment file, separate from the employee's academic file.
+After giving reasonable notice of their wishes, an employee may examine their employment file under conditions deemed appropriate by the Department to ensure security of the file. - 15.03 Such evaluations shall not affect an employee's academic standing at the University. - 15.04 An employee may request a performance evaluation from their employment supervisor.
+Such a request shall not be unreasonably denied nor shall such a request exceed 1 per employment assignment per employee.
+If such a request is granted then the other provisions of Article 15 shall apply.

-15.07 There shall be no electronic monitoring of employees by any member of the University, for the purposes of performance evaluation without the written consent of the employee.
+- 15.05 An employee may be formally evaluated up to twice per term. - 15.06 Employees will be given at least 5 budw2siness days' notice of a formal in-class evaluation taking place. - 15.07 There shall be no electronic monitoring of employees by any member of the University, for the purposes of performance evaluation without the written consent of the employee.
 Such consent may be withdrawn at any time in writing.
 There shall be no reprisal against any member of the bargaining unit who withdraws or chooses not to give such permission.